The Diet Chef

 Sautéed brussels sprouts are one of the best - not to mention the most addictive - healthy side dishes you can make.
 I mean, they're absolutely chock-full of fiber, vitamins, and antioxidants.
 And, when cooked right, they are about as yummy as a green veggie gets.

 And while I love these air fryer brussels sprouts, nothing beats this sautéed brussels sprouts recipe when it comes to speed.
-Believe it or not, these flavorful sprouts are ready in literally less than 10 minutes!
-And the cooking process is simple too - you basically just add the ingredients to a skillet and let them cook, that's it.
+Believe it or not, these flavorful sautéed brussels sprouts are ready in literally less than 10 minutes!
+And the cooking process is simple too - you basically just add the ingredients to a skillet and let them cook properly, that's it.

-Honestly, I get requests to make these delicious sautéed brussel sprouts for dinner all the time - my wife is an especially big fan of them.
-They go exceptionally well with this easy pork loin recipe, and these roasted chicken thighs!
+Honestly, I get requests to make these delicious sautéed brussels sprouts for dinner all the time - my wife is an especially big fan of them.
+The sautéed brussels sprouts go exceptionally well with this easy pork loin recipe, and these roasted chicken thighs!

 Ingredients